odoo/odoo/doc/reference/views.rst

   If specified when clicking the add button on the view, instead of opening a generic dialog, launch a client action. this should hold the xmlid of the action (eg: ``on_create="%(my_module.my_wizard)d"``

+``form_view_id``
+  view to open when the user create or edit a record.
+Note that if this attribute is not set, the gantt view will fall back to the id of the form view in the current action, if any.

 .. _reference/views/diagram:

 Diagram